Volterith/Katharsis/README.md

 A unique feature of the game is its "Mega Man"-style camera, which transitions between screens, creating the feel of distinct rooms and battle arenas.

+(At the moment, the game is only in Russian, but other languages ​​will appear later.)

 ## Building
 ### Requirements
 - Python 3.x